The Carnegie Collection Brachiosaurus (1988)

 TDR rating: 9/10

-The first few so-called "dull wash" and "catalog version" Brachiosaurus models from the Carnegie Collection had basically the exact same color schemes as their corresponding-wave apatosaurs.
+This version has a simple color scheme involving a coat of light yellow/gold paint over the legs anf underside, with dark gray base plastic (unpainted).
+The first few so-called "dull wash" Brachiosaurus models from the Carnegie Collection had basically the exact same color schemes as their corresponding-wave apatosaurs.
 In this case, both had dark gray backs and yellow or beige undersides, though in the case of Brachiosaurus, the head was gray too.
 Like other first-wave Carnegie models, the material is very rubbery and flexible.
 The base rubber is a dark gray, which looks almost black depending on lighting conditions (photos will vary greatly, some making the gray appear much lighter than it really is).
 This gray and yellow version of the dull wash Brachiosaurus is very similar to the version pictured in the 1988 Carnegie brochure.
 Anecdotal reports from other collectors suggest this version was available for sale in the US as early as September 1988.

 Version: 2